-Texas Education Agency commissioner Robert Scott sent a letter last month to school administrators answering questions about the effect that the state’s lingering heat wave would have on their schools’ electricity usage.
-The letter also offered tips for how administrators could help decrease energy consumption and save money off monthly electric bills.
+Texas Education Agency Commissioner Robert Scott sent a letter last month to school administrators answering questions about the effect that the state’s lingering heat wave would have on their schools’ electricity usage.
+The letter also offered tips for how administrators could help decrease energy consumption and reduce monthly electric bill costs.

 Scott eased some concerns among administrators by telling them that the Electric Reliability Council of Texas (ERCOT), the agency responsible for the state’s electric grid, had factored the start of the school year into its forecast of electricity needs and that ERCOT doesn’t anticipate a strain on the grid as a result of schools opening their doors.